cxcloud-archives/demo-api/README.md

 Fore more information about the configuration system, please see [`node-config`](https://github.com/lorenwest/node-config) module.

-To see the list of available configuration keys, see [CXCloud Facade](https://github.com/cxcloud/cxcloud-facade).
+To see the list of available configuration keys, see [CXCloud Core Services](https://github.com/cxcloud/core-services).

 ## Deploy